 Public Relations (PR) and Communications concerns the building, protecting and maintaining of positive reputation for brands, organisations and individuals.
 It also concerns the way those brands, organisations and individuals communicate about themselves, their products or their services with the public, via different methods.
-The industry employs over 63,000 individuals in the UK and organisations and employers come from the public, private and voluntary sectors.
+This occupation is found in organisations that come from the public, private and voluntary sectors.

 Typically, PR & Communications Assistants either work in agencies or in-house for employers.
 They communicate with different people: the media, the public, internal colleagues or any number of different audiences to get their client’s or organisation’s message across and influence opinions and behaviour in the most effective way.